Posted: Feb 4, 2013 8:13 PM by Marnee Banks - MTN News

-HELENA - A GOP lawmaker is taking a stand against secret money in Montana politics, but the issue might be dividing the Republican Party.
+HELENA - A Montana lawmaker is taking a stand against "secret" money in Montana politics, but the issue might be dividing the Republican Party.

-"I guess it's old school, but if you can't put your name on it, you probably shouldn't say it," Cook said.
+MT State Representative Rob Cook (R-Conrad) says groups like this must operate with some accountability: "I guess it's old school but if you can't put your name on it, you probably shouldn't say it."

-Cook is carrying two bills which shed some transparency on these groups.
-The first states all campaign material produced by groups which have secret donors must put disclaimers on their ads.
+Cook is carrying two bills aimed at shedding some transparency on these groups.
+The first states that all campaign material produced by groups which have secret donors must put disclaimers on their ads.